Thulasiramtejavegi/Quantixone-document/docs/Onboarding.md

 - Avoid sending too many OTP requests — there's a limited quota.

 **Q: How long will my login session remain active?**
 A: Once signed in, your session stays active for **10 hours** in the same browser tab.
 After that, you'll need to sign in again with a new OTP.
+Do not attempt multiple login's.

 **Q: Can I log in from multiple tabs or browsers?**
 A: No. For security and stability, QuantixOne allows only one active session per user.
 Stay logged in within the same tab or browser.

 **Q: What should I do if my OTP is invalid or expired?**
-A:
-- Request a new OTP and enter it carefully.
-- Only the latest OTP sent to your email will be valid.
+A: Request a new OTP and enter it carefully.
+Only the latest OTP sent to your email will be valid.

 **Q: Is the authentication process secure?**
 A: Yes.
 QuantixOne uses passwordless, OTP-based authentication over encrypted HTTPS connections, ensuring your login is fully secure.